 Expats can buy properties in Oman, but only in selected areas.

-Seek local advice before proceeding with investment since there are several regulations to work around.
+Seek local advice before investing since there are several regulations to work around.

 British nationals can purchase:

 2. Properties in the Shangri-La Al Jissah development